Theater for the New City's 42nd Street Theater tour will be

 A selection of high resolution photos from TNC Street Theater productions from 2001 to 2015 are available at: https://picasaweb.google.com/115459090905543846120/Street_Theater_History?noredirect=1.

-NEW YORK, May 17 -- Theater for the New City's award-winning Street Theater Company will open its 42nd annual tour August 4 with "Shame or the Doomsday Machine," a rip-roaring musical.
-Free performances will tour City streets, parks and playgrounds throughout the five boroughs through September 16.
+NEW YORK, August 4 -- Theater for the New City's award-winning Street Theater Company will open its 42nd annual tour August 4 with "SHAME!
+Or The Doomsday Machine," a rip-roaring musical in which the Theory of Relativity explains modern politics.
+Free performances will tour closed-off streets, parks and playgrounds throughout the five boroughs until September 16.
 Book, lyrics and direction are by Crystal Field; the musical score is composed and arranged by Joseph Vernon Banks.
 (Schedule follows at bottom of this document.)

 The production will be staged with an elaborate assemblage of trap doors, giant puppets, smoke machines, masks, original choreography and a huge (9' x 12') running screen or "cranky" providing continuous movement behind the actors.
 The company of 30 actors, twelve crew members, two assistant directors and five live musicians (led by the composer at the keyboard) will share the challenge of performing outside and holding a large, non-captive audience.
 The music will vary in style from Bossa Nova to Hip Hop to Musical Comedy to Gilbert & Sullivan.
 The play is a bouncy joyride through the undulations of the body politic, with astute commentary couched in satire, song and slapstick.